mstksg/inCode/copy/entries/regexp.md

 2. Alternation: `R|S`, one or the other.
 A set union.
 3. Kleene Star: `R*`, the repetition of `R` one or more times.

+And that's *all* that's in a regular expression.
+Nothing more, nothing less.
+From these basic tools, you can derive the rest of the regexp operations --- for example, `a+` can be expressed as `aa*`, and categories like `\w` can be expressed as alternations of valid characters.

 Alternative
 -----------